FuchsiaOS/FuchsiaOS-docs-zh_CN/development/internationalization/icu_data.md

 You are now ready to use ICU data in your program.

-### Load from the product configuration
+### Load from tzdata directory

-To load the specific version of the ICU data provided by `icu_tzdata_config_data()`, initialize the loader with the path to the data directory and revision file:
+To load the ICU data, initialize the loader with the path to the data directory and revision file:

 * {C++}